 Do I need to dress modestly in Athens?#

-Not generally.
-Athens is a modern European city.
-Modest dress is only required in churches and monasteries — keep a scarf handy for quick cover-ups.
+Not in general — Athens is a modern European capital.
+Modest dress is only needed inside churches and monasteries.
+Keep a scarf in your bag for quick shoulder cover-ups and you’re set.

 Can I wear shorts in Athens?#

 Absolutely.
-Shorts are normal and practical in summer.
-Just opt for nicer shorts (not gym shorts) for evening dining.
+Shorts are normal and practical, especially in summer.
+For evening dining, slightly nicer shorts (not gym shorts) work fine at most places.

 What shoes should I wear to the Acropolis?#

 Rubber-soled shoes with good traction.
-The marble is notoriously slippery.
-Sneakers or sturdy walking sandals with grip work well.
+Full stop.
+The marble is notoriously slippery — people wipe out daily.
+Sneakers or sturdy walking sandals with grip are your best bet.
+Leave the fashion shoes at the hotel.

 Is Athens a good place to buy clothes?#